-Our work on the roadmap has identified some specific examples of value chains with significant export potential, by assessing expected market growth and future Norwegian competitive advantages.
+Our work on the roadmap has identified some specific examples of value chains with significant export potential, industries create several new business opportunities at the same time and can solve various sustainability challenges.
+Another example is the collaboration between IT companies and pharmaceutical companies on genetics, big data and AI for developing technology and instruments for precise diagnoses and treatment of various cancers.
+The term 'value chain' refers to companies connected through the delivery of goods and services - in other words as customers and suppliers - or those that deliver complementary products by assessing expected market growth and future Norwegian competitive advantages.
 The combination of these two factors determines the export chains' long-term export potential.
 In some areas, it is a case of developing existing value chains and already-established business areas.
 Others are currently less mature, and will be able to grow beyond the 2020s.
 Several are complex value chains that involve industrial production and extensive technology and service deliveries.